1. PURPOSE and SCOPE

-endpoint respects individual privacy and values the confidence of its customers, employees, clinical trial participants, consumers, business partners, and others.
-In dealing with personal information collected from such entities, endpoint adheres to a variety of mandatory protections in accordance with the laws and regulations in the countries in which we operate and has put in place internal procedures to ensure that personal information is processed responsibly and in accordance with applicable data protection/privacy laws including the EU’s General Data Protection Regulation 2016/679 as well as the UK Data Protection Act of 2018.
+In dealing with Personal Information collected from such parties, endpoint adheres to a variety of mandatory protections in accordance with the laws and regulations in the countries in which we operate and has put in place internal procedures to ensure that Personal Information is processed responsibly and in accordance with applicable data protection/privacy laws including the EU’s General Data Protection Regulation 2016/679 as well as the UK Data Protection Act of 2018.

 - Subcontractors, vendors: name, address, telephone, fax numbers, name contact persons, tax numbers, bank details, contract terms, invoices, and payment-related information.

 - Investigative sites: name, address, e-mail address, telephone, fax numbers, name of the head of the institution.

 - Contact persons at investigative sites: contact information including full name, work address, work telephone number, work fax number, work email address, work mobile phone number and job title; information regarding qualification and specialized experience.

 - Contact persons at study sponsors, subcontractors, vendors: name, position with the subcontractor, e-mail address, telephone, business correspondence.

 - Contact persons at external partners other than vendors: contact information, including full name, work address, work telephone number, work fax number, work email address, work mobile phone number and job title, information on joint projects with the data exporter.